saurabhmalidev/Practice_Code/string_programs.md

                         H
 ```

-22. HACKERRANK: Q. You are given a string s and width w, Your task is to wrap the string into a paragraph of width w.
+**22. HACKERRANK: Q. You are given a string s and width w, Your task is to wrap the string into a paragraph of width w.**
 ```
 import textwrap
 def wrap(string, max_width):